Culture of the Southern United States: Protestantism

+Catholicism

 Historically Catholic colonists were primarily those from Spain and France who settled in coastal areas of Florida, Alabama, Mississippi, Louisiana and Texas.
-Today, there are significant Catholic populations along the coast of the Gulf of Mexico (especially the port cities of New Orleans, Biloxi, Pensacola and Mobile), which preserve the continuing (and broadly popularized) Catholic traditions of Carnival at the beginning of Lent in Mardi Gras parades and related customs.
+Today, there are significant Catholic populations along the coast of the Gulf of Mexico (especially the port cities of New Orleans, Biloxi, Pensacola and Mobile), which preserve the continuing Catholic traditions of Carnival at the beginning of Lent in Mardi Gras parades and related customs.
 Elsewhere in the region, Catholics are typically a minority and of mainly Irish, German and French or modern Hispanic ancestry.
 As of 2013, Catholics comprised 42% of the population in the New Orleans Metropolitan area based on numbers presented by the Roman Catholic Archdiocese of New Orleans.

 Atlanta, in comparison to some other Southern cities, had a relatively small Catholic population prior to the 1990s.
 Catholics comprised 1.7% of the population in 1960, and 3.1% of the population in 1980.
 The population has been growing rapidly since then.
 The number of Catholics grew from 292,300 members in 1998 to 900,000 members in 2010, an increase of 207 percent.
 The population was expected to top 1 million by 2011.
 The increase is fueled by Catholics moving to Atlanta from other parts of the U.S. and the world, and from newcomers to the church.
-About 16 percent of all metropolitan Atlanta residents are Catholic, comparable to many of Midwestern metropolitan areas.
+About 16 percent of all metropolitan Atlanta residents are Catholic, comparable to many Midwestern metropolitan areas.

 Raleigh, North Carolina also has a rapidly growing number of Catholics, with Catholicism having the largest number of affiliates out of any other religious group (11.3%) and the second largest number in Wake County (22%).

 Maryland, which was settled by the British, is historically Catholic as well and many historians believe it was named after the Queen Henrietta Maria by Cecilius Calvert, 2nd Baron of Baltimore.
 Maryland was the only Roman Catholic British colony in the Americas, and was considered a refuge for England's Roman Catholic minority which was being persecuted by the Church of England.
 When William of Orange rose to power in England, Catholicism was outlawed in Maryland, causing a decrease in the number of practicing Catholics.
 In the 1840s, the Catholic population rebounded with the mass immigration of Irish due to the Great Famine of Ireland.
 Maryland also became home to many Polish and Italian immigrants.

 In general, the inland regions of the Deep South and Upper South, such as Arkansas, Tennessee, Mississippi, and Alabama were less attractive to immigrants and have stronger concentrations of Baptists, Methodists, Churches of Christ and other Protestant or non-Catholic fellowships.
 Eastern and northern Texas are heavily Protestant, while the southern and western parts of the state are predominantly Catholic.